 You can also cover unexpected expenses by applying for a personal loan that can be used as you need it — to pay for repairs, add furniture to your home office, or pay off a credit card.
 A personal loan can help you cover a household emergency without dipping into your savings.

 Beyond helping with unexpected expenses, personal loans could help improve your overall financial situation if you consolidate higher-rate debt.
 For example, medical bills can be consolidated with higher-interest debt, potentially saving hundreds, if not thousands, dollars in interest.
 Plus, consolidating debt can make it easier to budget for by creating one set regular monthly payment.
-According to a 2021 Discover Personal Loans survey, 85% of surveyed customers told us taking out a Discover personal loan for debt consolidation helped improve their financial future.**
+In fact, 88% of surveyed customers told us taking out a Discover® personal loan for debt consolidation helped improve their financial future.**

 Plus, simplifying your debt can help you stay on track during a tough time.
 With one set regular monthly payment, you can better budget and plan for paying off your debt.
 Discover Personal Loans lets you estimate monthly payments based on your desired loan amount, repayment term, and credit score.